pact-foundation/docs.pact.io/website/docs/pact_broker/breaking_changes.md

 * Update all error responses to use problem+json (medium)
 * Make PUT/PATCH consistent for all resources (large)
-* Paginate all collection endpoints by default (medium)
+* Paginate all collection endpoints by default and add validation for pagination parameters (medium)
 * Come up with a consistent approach to naming the top level element in a collection resource (eg. domain label `pacticipants` or generic `items`) (medium)
 * Come up with a consistent approach for controlling the inclusion of embedded resources (medium)

 ## Database changes